schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2023-06-28-66daysofchange.md

 * 1 x 60 min Deep Dive

 #### Half way through Workshop:
-* refine or change your goals
-* Including scaling questions to make it measurable
+* Refine or change your goals, including scaling questions to make it measurable
 * (min 1,5 h to max 2 x 1,5 h)

 #### Finisher celebration and recapitulation